aven330/dsc80project.github.io/README.md

 This question is important because understanding how cooking time influences user ratings can provide insight into user preferences.
 For example, if longer recipes tend to receive higher ratings, it may suggest that users value more complex or detailed recipes.
 Conversely, if shorter recipes are rated more highly, it may indicate a preference for convenience.
 These insights can be useful for both recipe creators and recommendation systems.

-The dataset used for this analysis contains **[INSERT NUMBER] recipes**, with each row representing a unique recipe.
+The dataset used for this analysis contains over **80,000 recipes**, with each row representing a unique recipe.

 The main columns relevant to this analysis are: